Keshab Chandra Gogoi ministry

-The ministry of Kesab Chandra Gogoi was formed on 13 January 1982.
+The ministry of Keshab Chandra Gogoi was formed on 13 January 1982.
 The formation of the ministry ended 197 days of President’s rule in Assam.
 The ministry ended after only 66 days, after Gogoi resigned during a motion of no confidence vote.
 Gogoi then recommended that the state again be put under President’s Rule.

 History

 Formation

 President’s Rule was imposed in Assam after the Anwara Taimur government failed to get the Assam appropriation bill passed by the assembly.
 On 12 January 1982, Gogoi told the press that he had the backing of 63 MLAs.
 Gogoi stated "I cannot reveal the identities of the 63 legislators whose support I enjoy for obvious reasons.
 But I am confident I will prove my majority on the floor of the House."
 Gogoi then contested for the Leadership.

 The Taimur Camp had encouraged Hiteswar Saikia to contest Gogoi’s claim but an opinion poll before the final selection revealed only supporters of Saikia among the 35 partymen assembled while 24 favoured Gogoi and 3 remained neutral.
 Hours before the selection meeting, 4 Taimur supporters resigned from the party.

 Governor Prakash Mehrotra accepted Gogoi’s claim that he had the support of 63 MLAs and he was sworn in as Chief Minister of Assam on 13 January 1982 at Raj Bhavan in a simple ceremony.
 He constituted his Left-Janata coalition ministry on 13 January 1982.
 For many MLAs support of the new government was fear that the Assembly may be dissolved if they don't.